phtan/technologist-journal/README.md

 files/entries to be readable and writable with the bare-minimum software.
 I choose to do away with software that parses Markdown, as much as I can.
+- Letters To The Editor can be achieved through Issues on Github.